NicoDaSkater/unit-2-practice-assessment/README.md

 ```
 **tags:** #variableScope
 **key:** "variables declared with var are not block scoped"
+Prediction: Since `let` variables are block scoped, the status declarations can't be referenced to outside of there respective blocks.

+Actual Ouput: `ReferenceError: status is not defined`

 6. **In JavaScript, we can declare variables with `var`, `let`, and `const`.
 What are the differences between each?
 Be sure to comment on how each declaration impacts the _scope_, _reassignment_, and _hoisting_ of variables.**

+### `var`
+> `var` is a keyword declaration used to declare variables, this keyword was widely used from 1995 to 2015 and became somewhat outdated when the `let` `const` keywords were added.
+Variables declared with `var` are mutable; they can be re-assigned a different value. `var` variables are function scoped or globally scoped (depending wether or not it's declared inside a function) and hoisted to the top of it. `var` variables can be referenced within their scope *and* are initialized with the value 'undefined' before the line they were declared on.

+### `let`
+> The `let` keyword is used to declared variables that we want to mutate in some way after it's been declared and/or assigned a value, giving us the power to re-assign a `let` variable after it's been declared. `let` variables are block scoped (whatever's inside `{}`) and *behave* as if they arent hoisted. `let` variables do exists in the Lexical Enviroment when the code in being interpredted, so you'll recieve a 'ReferenceError' before references a `let` variable before being *initialized*, although hoisted `let` variables aren't initialized before they are declared even with the value 'undefined'. `let` *and* `const` variables are in a temporal deadzone before the line they are declared

+### `const`
+>Like `let`, variables declared with `const` are block scoped and experiences the same hoisting and scope behaviors as `let`. `const` is short for 'constant' meaning this keyword was made for variables that we want to remain constant througout our program, making it immutable.

 7. **Where does the following code throw an error?
 What type of error?
 Why?**
 ```javascript